 All the beaches of Sardinia are beautiful, but we must not forget the inland.
 The island has been inhabited by proud people since prehistoric times, as testified by the remains of dolmens and the nuraghe, the main type of ancient megalith found in Sardinia.

 Nature is harsh and there are areas a few kilometers from the main tourist centers that are still completely unexplored.
-The local variety of elements that characterizes the island makes it feel like a real miniature continent.
+The local variety of elements that characterize the island makes it feel like a real miniature continent.
 The fauna is diverse and many protected species inhabit the coasts and the interior.

 Sardinia is also an island of strong traditions.
 Religious festivals, linked to agriculture or related to pagan legacies, follow one another in every season of the year.
 The cuisine is rich and powerful, made of the simple and natural ingredients derived from the sea and from the interior.
 After the meal you need to drink the myrtle, a typical product of these lands.